 New Hampshire Corps

-The mission of the New Hampshire Corps is to serve the communities and lands of New Hampshire while building the members’ leadership and technical skills in the conservation ﬁeld.
+The mission of SCA New Hampshire Corps is to serve the communities and lands of New Hampshire while building the members’ leadership and technical skills in the conservation ﬁeld.
 In the tradition of the Civilian Conservation Corps, SCA NH Corps members perform direct hands-on service while developing their ethic of service and citizenship.
-These highly motivated 18-to-25-year-olds enhance and protect natural areas through environmental education programs, interpretive ranger programs, and conservation stewardship projects that include trail and recreational management projects as well other land and historic preservation projects.
+These highly motivated young adults, usually 20-28 years of age, enhance and protect natural areas through environmental education programs, interpretive ranger programs, and conservation stewardship projects that include trail and recreational management projects as well other land and historic preservation projects.

 Each year the New Hampshire AmeriCorps program welcomes members to Bear Brook State Park to serve and learn, in its residential program, in one of two positions:

 Interpretive Rangers create and curate environmental education lessons for our classroom, after-school, and other nonprofit and community organizations in the Merrimack Valley Region of N.H. and beyond.
 This region includes the state capital Concord, and Manchester, which is the largest and most diverse city in New Hampshire.
 These programs will help connect students and the public, in an interactive way, to the natural world.
 Beyond the classroom, The interpretive Rangers conduct environmental, cultural, and recreational programs for park visitors at their assigned parks June-October.
 These parks include Monadnock, Bear Brook, Patuckaway, White Lake, Franconia Notch, Crawford Notch, Umbagog, Greenfield, and more!